openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **getConfig**(`moduleName`): `Promise`<[`Config`](interfaces/Config.md)\>

-A promise-based way to access the config as soon as it is fully loaded from the import-map.
+A promise-based way to access the config as soon as it is fully loaded.
 If it is already loaded, resolves the config in its present state.

 In general you should use the Unistore-based API provided by `getConfigStore`, which allows creating a subscription so that you always